jvansteirteghem/oboco/README.md

 ### application database

+- add the lib of the driver of the database to the libs directory.
 - configure application.properties
 	- database.name: the name of the database: "DB2", "DB2400", "DB2390", "PostgreSQL", "MySQL5", "MySQL5InnoDB", "MySQLMyISAM", "Oracle", "Oracle9i", "Oracle10g", "Oracle11g", "SybaseASE15", "SybaseAnywhere", "SQLServer", "SQLServer2005", "SQLServer2008", "SAPDB", "Informix", "HSQL", "H2", "Ingres", "Progress", "Mckoi", "Interbase", "Pointbase", "Frontbase" or "Firebird".
 	- database.driver: the driver of the database.